KargJonas/2D-Game-Engine/README.md

 > Warning!
 I wrote this quite a while ago.
 I would not recommend you actually use it for anything serious.
+# Big thank you to [Julian Fuchs](https://github.com/FuchsJulianGit) for making the textures for the demo!

 # 2D-Game-Engine
 **Made by Jonas Karg 2018**<br>